jsplumb/jsplumbtoolkit-applications/README.md

 ## Building

-`package.json` contains targets for building some given version of the apps (of all the apps):
+`package.json` contains targets for building some given version of the apps (of all the apps and feature demos):

 ```bash